tudorstb/tudorstb/README.md

-- 👋 Hello, my name is Stanescu Tudor-Bogdan and currently, I am working at Nokia Networks.
+- 👋 Hello, my name is Stanescu Tudor-Bogdan.
-- 🤖 I am a first-year student at Universitatea de Vest Timișoara, studying Computer Science.
+- 🤖 I am a second-year student at Universitatea de Vest Timișoara, studying Computer Science.
 - 🦸‍♂️ I am interested in new and intriguing projects.
 - 👨‍💻 I am already acquainted with C++, Robot Framework, HTML, CSS, and Greenfoot.
 - 🌱 I am proficient in Python.